- All Ages

 Yes, Rotunda Museum is wheelchair friendly and has accessible toilets.

-Rotunda Museum has not told us if they are fully pushchair friendly.
+No, Rotunda Museum have stated they are not pushchair friendly.

 Rotunda Museum has not told us if they are dog friendly.